 Section 1.
 Schedule Changes.
 All schedule changes required by supervisors will be made as soon as practicable and before the end of the current shift for changes to the next shift start time whenever possible.
-Any work performed on a changed, mandated schedule with less than a three hour notice prior to the previously scheduled start time will be paid at time and one-half for all time worked outside of the previously scheduled start and end times.
+Any work performed on a changed, mandated schedule with less than a three hour notice prior to the previously scheduled start time will be paid at time and one-half for all time worked outside of the previously scheduled start and end times, with the exception of library employees.